SoumyaSubhrajit/React_Notes/Module_1.md

 ### Virtual DOM:
 React leverages a virtual DOM for efficient UI updates.
 Instead of directly manipulating the actual DOM, React creates a virtual representation in memory.
 This allows for minimal DOM updates, resulting in improved performance.

+The Virtual DOM serves as a lightweight, in-memory representation of the actual DOM.
+It acts as a bridge between the React components and the browser's DOM, facilitating efficient updates without directly manipulating the browser.

 ### One-Way Data Binding:
  React adheres to a unidirectional data flow, where data flows from parent to child components.
 This simplifies data management and reduces the likelihood of bugs.